CANLOAN

 The CANLOAN program (or the Canada Loan program) was a scheme created in 1944 to loan officers from the Canadian Army to serve in British Army units.
 The program's initial aims were to help supplement the undermanned British Army officer corps and provide alternate avenues for Canadian Army officers to see active service.
 The program initially called for 1,500 junior officers to serve in the CANLOAN program, although that number was later reduced to 625 in April 1944.
 In total, 673 officers from the CANLOAN program served with British Army units during the Second World War.

 The majority of the officers in the program were loaned to British regiments that fought in the North-West Europe campaign of 1944–45.
 However, several CANLOAN officers also served with British Army and British Indian Army units in the Italian, Mediterranean and Middle East, and the Southeast Asian theatre.

 Background

 The CANLOAN program was analogous to a program that existed during the First World War; although the program during that conflict saw British Army officers serve in Canadian Army regiments.

 The Canadian Army also loaned out its members to the British Army earlier during the Second World War; with 201 officers and 147 soldiers of the Canadian Army loaned to the British First Army in Tunisia.
 The loaning of Canadian officers to the British First Army was approved in December 1942, with the first Canadian officers arriving in Tunisia in January 1943.
-However, Canadian officers attached to the British First Army units were treated as supernumerary personnel; as opposed to the officers of the CANLOAN program, who were integrated into their British units.
+Canadian officers attached to the British First Army units were treated as supernumerary personnel; as opposed to the officers of the CANLOAN program, who were integrated into their British units.
 Canadian officers attached to the British First Army later returned to their Canadian units in July 1943 in preparation for the Allied invasion of Sicily.